Tim Moutafis – Engineer / Inventor

 A prolific author with more than 220 publications, Dr. Berlowitz serves on the Editorial Advisory Board of Advances in Skin & Wound Care and Journal of the American Geriatrics Society.

-Bill Fertig is the Director of the Spinal Cord Injury Resource Center at United Spinal Association.
+Bill Fertig is the former Director of the Spinal Cord Injury Resource Center at United Spinal Association.
 The United Spinal Association network of 48 chapters, 195 support groups and over 100 rehabilitation programs assisting people living with spinal cord injuries and disorders (SCI/D), their families and caregivers, clinicians and disability stakeholders.
 United Spinal Association has advocated for civil rights for people with disabilities, many of them returning veterans, since 1946 to improve the quality of life of Americans with spinal cord injuries or disorders.

 He served twenty-five years as a municipal police officer and training sergeant.
 An off-duty motorcycle accident resulted in T-7 paraplegia in 1999.
 Bill brings his past varied experiences and twenty years living with SCI to his Information Specialist team which helps support consumers who contact the Spinal Cord Injury Resource Center after injury or disease onset.